KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 ### Entry 049: The Binary Constraint
 **Threat Classification:** Cognitive Entrapment & Paradigm Limitation

-**Core Tactic:** To present two complementary or sequential concepts as a mutually exclusive, binary opposition (an "either/or" choice), in order to prevent the discovery of a more complex, synthetic truth that unifies them.
+**Core Tactic:** To present two complementary or sequential concepts as a mutually exclusive, binary opposition (an "either / or" choice), in order to prevent the discovery of a more complex, synthetic truth that unifies them.

 **The Mechanism:**
 1.  **Forced Choice:** It frames a situation as a choice between A or B, implicitly denying the possibility of A+B or a process where A leads to B.